"Star Wars: Galaxy's Edge" Brings a Galaxy Far Far Way a Little Closer to Home

-That being said, as a lifelong Star Wars and Disneyland fan, I always thought Star Tours was the closest thing I would get to living in the Star Wars universe.
+However, as a lifelong Star Wars and Disneyland fan, I always thought Star Tours was the closest thing I would get to experiencing lightspeed, the Force, and the Star Wars universe for myself.
 I can’t imagine being a Star Wars kid today.
-It’s not fair, I tell you.

-Most of what you will see when you visit Star Wars: Galaxy's Edge has already been written about in countless blogs and Twitter feeds this past month.
+Most of what you will see when you visit Star Wars: Galaxy's Edge has already been written about in countless blogs feeds over the past month.
 I'll try not to just do more of the same.
 Instead, I wanted to take a look at the story behind Black Spire Outpost and how Disney has changed the game of immersive storytelling with its newest expansion.

 To start, the attention to detail in Galaxy's Edge, from the moment you pass the red rocks of Big Thunder Mountain and make your way into the land, does immerse you in a world where you are more than just a guest.
 Here are treated like actual citizen in the Star Wars galaxy.